R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Background Related Work

 Android malware detection using machine learning classifies applications as benign or malicious~\cite{liu2020review}.
 Three main types of features are used: static, dynamic, and hybrid.
 Static features are obtained by analyzing the app's source code or related information~\cite{arp2014drebin,mamadroid,zhang2020enhancing}.
 Specifically, the primary focus for Android applications is the APK file, the installation package, which includes components like AndroidManifest.xml and smali files obtained through decompilation.
 Dynamic features are acquired by observing the app's behavior in real or emulated environments, such as sandboxes~\cite{jannat2019analysis,shankar2017androtaint,zhang2018dalvik}.
 Hybrid features combine both static and dynamic characteristics~\cite{choudhary2018haamd,martinelli2017bridemaid}.

 Extracted features are input into machine learning models like Random Forests~\cite{breiman2001random}, Support Vector Machines~\cite{arp2014drebin}, and Multilayer Perceptrons~\cite{rumelhart1986learning} to classify apps as malware or benign.
 The choice of features and models depends on detection objectives and resources.
 Static analysis is fast and suitable for large-scale detection, whereas dynamic analysis can be more accurate but resource-intensive~\cite{aghakhani2020malware}.
 This work focuses on static-feature-based machine learning methods due to their prevalence in the literature~\cite{ jordaney2017transcend, pendlebury2019tesseract, zhang2020enhancing, barbero2022transcending, chen2023continuous}.
-However, the methodological flaws identified and recommendations apply to ML using other feature types as well.

-\paragraph{Concept Drift:} Malware detection systems encounter challenges due to the evolving nature of malware, leading to concept drift.
+\textbf{Concept Drift:} Malware detection systems encounter challenges due to the evolving nature of malware, leading to concept drift.
 This drift can arise from new malware families, behavioral changes, evasion attempts, or updates in API semantics.
 Traditional supervised learning models trained on static datasets may become outdated as new malware types emerge, reducing detection accuracy~\cite{yang2021cade,chow2023drift,pendlebury2019tesseract,xu2019droidevolver}.
 These models often fail to recognize emerging variants, resulting in higher false negatives.
-To address this, online or continuous learning methods can enable models to adapt to new data continuously and stay current with malware trends~\cite{jordaney2017transcend}.
+To address this, continuous learning methods can enable models to adapt to new data continuously and stay current with malware trends~\cite{jordaney2017transcend,chen2023continuous}.